-- The southern kingdom (2 tribes of Benjamin and Judah) retained the name Judah, under Rehoboam.
+- The southern kingdom (2 tribes of Benjamin and Judah) retained the name Judah under Rehoboam.

-722 BC: Assyrians destroys the northern kingdom
+722 BC: Assyrians destroy the northern kingdom

 The northern kingdom had 19 kings, and all did evil in God’s eyes.
 In 722 BC, the Assyrians conquered them.
 They were the cruelest people group known to man.
 God used them to discipline his people.